RSE-Cambridge/kayobe-config-docker/README.rst

 .. image:: images/initial-build.png

-.. note:: the initial build will fail as it lacks some necessary parameters.
+NOTE: The initial build will fail as it lacks some necessary parameters.

 * Navigate to the job and press ``Build with parameters``: